getzola/zola/docs/content/documentation/content/section.md

 ### `date`
 This will sort all pages by their `date` field, from the most recent (at the top of the list) to the oldest (at the bottom of the list).
-Each page will get `page.earlier` and `page.later` variables that contain the pages with earlier and later dates, respectively.
+Each page will get `page.lower` and `page.higher` variables that contain the pages with earlier and later dates, respectively.

 ### `title`
 This will sort all pages by their `title` field in natural lexical order, as defined  by `natural_lexical_cmp` in the [lexical-sort] crate.
-Each page will get `page.title_prev` and `page.title_next` variables that  contain the pages with  previous and next titles, respectively.
+Each page will get `page.lower` and `page.higher` variables that contain the pages with  previous and next titles, respectively.

 For example, here is a natural lexical ordering: "bachata, BART, bolero,